wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory (Bandwidth) Reduction for Scientific Computing on GPUs

+## 2021-06-18

+* The key remaining issue is that apf creates code with incorrect IODirs, in particular InOut that should be Out.
+To fix that, I need to do the written_before_read check on every subroutine and change any InOut to Out.
+* In principle we could also check if an arg is actually a local, by checking if an Out is used later or not.

+* velFG works if we remove the boundary conditions; to make them work I would have to integrate them into the main loops or extend the 2-D loops and guard them.
+I have included the maps from les.f95 as well.
+* I see that the map from adam.f95 is incorrect: f,g,h and fold,gold,hold are scalar!

 ## 2021-06-15

 * After inlining, the generated code does not use the module for stage_kernel_1 (singleton_module_stage_kernel_1) in singleton_module_sor_main_superkernel which contains only sor_main_superkernel.
 So either I should use this module singleton_module_stage_kernel_1 or (preferable I think) I should include the called subroutine stage_kernel_1 in the module singleton_module_sor_main_superkernel